gofore/aws-training/workshop/README.md

 3. Change directory to `workshop/complete` where you should see `pom.xml`.
 In this directory run `mvn clean verify`.
 You should have internet access so that the integration tests can verify the access to AWS.
 The build should end with `BUILD SUCCESS`.
 If not, you can run `mvn -X clean verify` to get more detail error messages and/or contact your instructors for help.
 4. Now you should have a working environment and you are ready to get hacking!

-A sucessful initial setup should look something like this:
+A successful initial setup should look something like this:
 ```
 $ ls ~/.aws/
 credentials.csv